Seamonsters-2605/CompetitionBot2018/HolonomicDrive/README.md

 tank drive?).
 Typical omni/mecanum setups are .25 pi radians (which is the defualt)

 -setMaxVelocity(velocity)
 Sets the max encoder velocity to a different number.
-Default is 1000.
+Default is 2000.
+This number also affects the jeffMode maximum difference between target and current position, but that can be changed later.